-Because we recognize revenues from our solutions over the terms of our client agreements, the impact of changes in the subscriptions for our solutions will not be immediately reflected in our operating results.
+Because we recognize revenues from our solutions over the terms of our client agreements, beginning from live use of the service, the impact of changes in the subscriptions for our solutions will not be immediately reflected in our operating results.

-We generally recognize revenues from subscription fees paid by clients over their contractual term.
+We generally recognize revenues from subscription fees paid by clients over their contractual term beginning from live use of the service.
 As a result, the substantial majority of the revenues we report in each quarter is related to agreements entered into during previous quarters.
 Consequently, a change in the level of new client agreements or implementations in any quarter may have a small impact on our revenues in that quarter but will affect our revenues in future quarters.
 Accordingly, the effect of significant downturns in sales and market acceptance of our solutions, or changes in our rate of renewals, may not be fully reflected in our results of operations until future periods.
-Our subscription model also makes it difficult for us to rapidly increase our revenues through additional sales in any period, as we generally recognize subscription revenues from new clients over the applicable subscription terms.
+Our subscription model also makes it difficult for us to rapidly increase our revenues through additional sales in any period, as we generally recognize subscription revenues from new clients over the applicable subscription terms once they have begun live use of our services.